 An SDRAM system consists of multiple banks that can be accessed independently.
-Each DRAM bank is a twodimensional array comprising rows and columns of DRAM cells.
-A row contains a fixed-size block of data (usually several Kilobytes).
-Each bank has a row buffer (or sense amplifier).
-The row buffer can store only a single row.
-To access a location in a row, the entire row needs to be brought into the row buffer (i.e., sense-amplified).
-In essence, the row buffer acts as storage that buffers the most recently accessed row in the DRAM bank.
-A DRAM access can be done only by reading (writing) data from (to) the row buffer using a column address.
+Each DRAM bank comprises rows and columns of DRAM cells.
+A row contains a fixed-size block of data (usually several Kbytes).
+Each bank has a row buffer (or sense amplifier), which caches the most recently accessed row in the DRAM bank.
+Every DRAM access can only be done by reading (writing) data from (to) the row buffer using a column address.

 There are three possible sequential commands that need to be issued to a DRAM bank in order to access data.
-A memory controller may issue 1) a precharge command to precharge the bank's bitlines, 2) an activate command to open a row into the row buffer with the row address, and then, 3) a read/write command to access the row buffer with the column address.
+A memory controller may issue 1) a precharge command to precharge the row bitlines, 2) an activate command to open a row into the row buffer with the row address, and then 3) a read/write command to access the row buffer with the column address.
 After the completion of an access, the DRAM controller can either keep the row open in the row buffer (open-row policy) or close the row buffer with a precharge command (closed-row policy).
 The latency of a memory access to a bank varies depending on the state of the row buffer and the address of the request as follows:

-- 1. Row-hit: The row address of the memory access is the same as the address of the opened row.
-Data can be read from/written to the row buffer by a read/write command; therefore, the total latency is only the read/write command latency. - 2.
-Row-conflict: The row address of the memory access is different from the address of the opened row.
-The memory access needs a precharge, an activate, and a read/write command sequentially.
-The total latency is the sum of all three command latencies. - 3.
-Row-closed: There is no valid data in the row buffer (i.e., closed).
-The access needs an activate command, and then, a read/write command.
+1. Row-hit: The row address of the memory access is the same as the address of the opened row.
+Data can be read from/written to the row buffer by a read/write command, therefore the total latency is only the read/write command latency.

+2. Row-conflict: The row address of the memory access is different from the address of the opened row.
+The memory access needs a precharge, an activate and a read/write command sequentially.
+The total latency is the sum of all three command latencies.

+3. Row-closed: There is no valid data in the row buffer (i.e. closed).
+The access needs an activate command and then a read/write command.
 The total latency is the sum of these two command latencies.

-DRAM access time is the shortest in the case of a row-hit [18].
-Therefore, a memory controller can try to maximize DRAM data throughput by maximizing the hit rate in the row buffer, i.e., by first scheduling row-hit requests among all the requests in the memory request buffer.
-Previous work [31] introduced the commonly employed FR-FCFS policy which prioritizes requests such that it services 1) row-hit requests first and 2) all else being equal, older requests first.
-This policy was shown to provide the best average performance in systems that do not employ hardware prefetching [31], [17].
-Unfortunately, this policy is not aware of the interaction and interference between demand and prefetch requests in the DRAM system, and therefore, treats demand and prefetch requests equally.
+DRAM access time is shortest in the case of a row-hit [15]4.
+Therefore, a memory controller can try to maximize DRAM data throughput by maximizing the hit rate in the row buffer, i.e. by first scheduling row-hit requests among all the requests in the memory request buffer.
+Previous work [27] introduced the commonly-employed FR-FCFS (First Ready-First Come First Serve) policy which

-3. The row-hit latency is about one-third of the row-conflict latency in contemporary SDRAM systems.
-For example, the row-hit and row-conflict latencies are 12.5 and 37.5 ns, respectively, for a 2 Gbit DDR3 SDRAM chip [18].
-The row-closed latency is 25 ns.
+4Row-hit latency is about one third of the latency of a row-conflict for contemporary SDRAM systems.
+For example, the row-hit and row-conflict latencies are 12.5ns and 37.5ns respectively for a 2Gbit DDR3 SDRAM chip [15] The row-closed latency is 25ns.
 We use the open-row policy throughout the paper since it increases the possibility to improve DRAM throughput.
-We also evaluate the closed-row policy in Section 6.8 for completeness.
+We also evaluate the closed-row policy in Section 6.8 to show the effectiveness of our mechanism.